rawat-naveen/Disease_Prediction_Model/README.md

 ## Overview
-This project is a Streamlit web application designed to predict the likelihood of three diseases: diabetes, heart disease, and Parkinson's disease.
+This project is a Streamlit web application designed to predict the likelihood of two diseases: diabetes and heart disease.
 By entering relevant medical parameters, users can obtain predictions from the pre-trained machine learning models.

 ## Features
 - Predict diabetes, heart disease, and Parkinson's disease.